ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 - `utils.format`

-  - `ipfsObject(object)`: formats an ipfs object to be ready to print in the output ui, for example, formatting a `cid` object into a string.
+  - `ipfsObject(object)`: formats an IPFS object to be ready to print in the output UI, for example, formatting a `cid` object into a string.

   ```js
   return {